CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-1/0x01_Day-1/0x01__Introduction-to-the-internet.md

    - Push your local repository to GitHub to make your blog post accessible on the web.

 5. **Share Your GitHub Repository:**
-   - Share the link to your GitHub repository with your peers or on social media, inviting others to read your blog post.
+   - Share the link to your GitHub repository with your peers and on social media (preferably LinkedIn) or a blogging site(e.g medium), inviting others to read your blog post.
    - Encourage feedback and comments on your GitHub repository.

 6. **Additional Challenge (Optional):**